InforMEA/banner/README.md

 Installation instructions
 -------------------------

-To use the banner in your website, open the applet-dist and copy the CSS inside the <style> tag and the HTML between the markers.
+To use the banner in your website, open the applet-dist and copy the CSS inside the &lt;style&gt; tag and the HTML between the markers.
 Add those to your templates.
 Styles are using div#informea to avoid interfering with other website styles.